Allan Octavian Hume: Early life

 Hume was born in Westminster, London and baptised at St Mary's, Bryanston Square, a younger son (and the eighth of nine children) of Joseph Hume, the Radical Scottish member of parliament, by his marriage to Maria Burnley.
 Until the age of eleven he was privately tutored growing up at the town house at 6 Bryanston Square in London and at their country estate, Burnley Hall in Norfolk.
 He was educated at University College Hospital, where he studied medicine and surgery and was then nominated to the Indian Civil Services which led him to study at the East India Company College, Haileybury.
 Early influences included his friend John Stuart Mill and Herbert Spencer.
 He briefly served as a junior midshipman aboard a navy vessel in the Mediterranean in 1842.

 Civil service

-Etawah (1849–1867)
+North-Western Provinces - Etawah (1849–1867)

 Hume sailed to India in 1849 and on reaching Calcutta, he stayed with his cousin James Hume, The following year, he joined the Bengal Civil Service at Etawah in the North-Western Provinces, in what is now Uttar Pradesh.
 His career in India included service as a district officer from 1849 to 1867, head of a central department from 1867 to 1870, and secretary to the Government from 1870 to 1879.
 He married Mary Anne (26 May 1824, Meerut – 30 March 1890, Simla), daughter of Rivers Francis Grindall (1786–1832) in 1853.
 He had a home, possibly used in summer, in Mussoorie in 1853.
+In 1853 he clashed with his higher up, magistrate Mark B. Thornhill of Dehra Dun, who had failed to cooperate on a case that Hume was dealing with in Mussoorie.
+Hume in turn refused to hand over papers relating to civil cases that he was dealing with in Mussoorie.
+Hume accused Thornhill of abuse of authority and Thornhill sent an armed contingent to forcibly take away the papers from Hume.
+The altercations resulted in his transfer to Aligarh.
+The court in Agra examined the case between Hume and Thornhill and concluded that Hume was indeed correct in his interpretation of the law but that he was showing an "undue spirit of opposition."
+This Aligarh posting was short and he was then promoted as joint magistrate and deputy collector of Mainpuri district in June 1854.
+By May 1855 he was promoted to collector at Bulandshahr and then to officiating magistrate at Etawah in February 1856.